MrSchyzo/phrase-generator/draft_ideas/grammar.md

 ### Resulting grammar

 ### Resulting semantics
-Simplest case, only one placeholder:
+The simplest case, only one placeholder:
 1- resulting semantics is the placeholder's semantics;

 More placeholders: